NERSC/ecp-container-tutorial/01-hands-on.md

 ## Creating and building a Dockerfile

-While manually modifying and commiting changes is one way to build images, using a Dockerfile provides a way to build images so that others can understand how the image was constructed and make modifications.
+While there are different ways to build Docker images , the recommended approach is to use a Dockerfile since it provides a way to build images so that others can understand how the image was constructed and make modifications to the recipe.

 A Dockerfile has many options.
 We will focus on a few basic ones (FROM, MAINTAINER, ADD, and RUN)